 Facets provide aggregated data based on a search query, and are requested and retrieved along with regular search requests.
 Note that they are scoped for the search query by default.

-Elastic Search, upon which Episerver Search & Navigation is built, features several facets ranging from simple to advanced, such as Terms, Range, Statistical and Geo Distance.
+Elasticsearch, upon which Episerver Search & Navigation is built, features several facets ranging from simple to advanced.

 The .NET client API in Search & Navigation supports facets based on: